Financial-Times/n-gage/README.md

 See [the bootstrap command documentation](#bootstrap) for more explanation of this logic.
 You will want to add `unit-test`, `test`, `provision`, `smoke` and `deploy` tasks to the `Makefile`.
 See other, similar Next projects for ideas.

+If your Makefile is using the [old bootstrap code](https://github.com/Financial-Times/n-gage/blob/v2.0.4/README.md#getting-started), you should update to the new bootstrap by running `make update-bootstrap` (or [`ngage update-bootstrap Makefile`](#update-bootstrap)).
+The new bootstrapping code is backwards compatible, and old-bootstrap makefiles will continue to work, but future improvements to the bootstrap are far easier to distribute with the new method.

 ## Make tasks

 See in [index.mk](index.mk) for all the different tasks you can use in your `Makefile`.